Charts in DOCX templates

 }

-Now, let us take a look at the source template:
+Now, let’s take a look at the source template:

 Pie chart in word template

-To create a chart in MS Word we navigate to the Insert tab in the top ribbon, click Chart, choose a type for our chart and click OK:
+To create a chart in Word, go to the Insert tab, click Chart, choose the chart type, and click OK:

 Insert pie chart